 By Matt De Reno

-I am not sure if this constitutes a legitimate approach to building an author’s platform or book audience, but I don’t think it hurts, and it may, at the very least, make the most out of a an unpleasant waste of your precious time anyway.
+I am not sure if this constitutes a legitimate approach to building an author’s platform or book audience, but I don’t think it hurts, and it may, at the very least, make the most out of a an unpleasant waste of your precious time.
 Heck, you might just relish the next time someone sells you out of the blue.
+Read me out.

-I recall a semester in college where I hardly impressed my parents with my 2.7 grade point average in my Sophomore year when I shrugged and told them proudly that 2 of my 3 closest college buddies got put on academic probation and the other guy got booted.
+I recall a semester in college where I hardly impressed my parents with my 2.7 grade point average in my sophomore year.
+I shrugged and told them proudly that 2 of my 3 closest college buddies got put on academic probation and the other guy got booted.

 “You never did attract the medical doctor types did you,” Mom said.